|

 Golf Tournament.
 Eighteen holes were played.
 All of them scored 12

 pars.
+The rest of the plays were either eagles, birdies or bogeys.
 Arthur scored 3 birdies.
 Bill scored 2 eagles.
 Chris did

 not have any birdie.
 Dan did not have any eagle.
 One player bogeyed twice.